Push-up

 The push-up (press-up in British English) is a common calisthenics exercise beginning from the prone position.
-By raising and lowering the body using the arms, push-ups exercise the pectoral muscles, triceps, and anterior deltoids, with ancillary benefits to the rest of the deltoids, serratus anterior, coracobrachialis, and the midsection as a whole.
-Push-ups are a basic exercise used in civilian athletic training or physical education and commonly in military physical training.
+By raising and lowering the body using the arms while using the legs as support, push-ups exercise the pectoral muscles, triceps, and anterior deltoids, with ancillary benefits to the rest of the deltoids, serratus anterior, coracobrachialis, and the midsection as a whole.
+Push-ups are a repetitive basic exercise used in civilian athletic training or physical education and commonly in military physical training.
 It is also a common form of punishment used in the military, school sport, and some martial arts disciplines for its humiliating factor (when one fails to do a specified amount) and for its lack of equipment.
 Variations, such as wide-arm and diamond push-ups, target specific muscle groups and provide further challenges.

 Etymology

-The American English term push-up was first used between 1905 and 1910, while the British press-up was first recorded was 1920.
+The American English term push-up was first used between 1905 and 1910, while the British press-up was first recorded in 1920.